 On September 3–8, 2016, Kyrgyzstan is hosting II World Nomad Games.
-It’s like biennial Olympiсs for ethnic sports practiced in Central Asia, Mongolia, Siberia and Far East of Russia.
+It’s an analogue of Olympiсs games for ethnic sports played by nomadic peoples in Central Asia, Mongolia, Siberia and Far East of Russia.
 Disciplines include hunting with eagles, mounted archery, wrestling, horse racing, horseback wrestling, some board games, and — my favourite (kidding!) — an analogue of polo with lambskin.

-As cool as it sounds to be a nomad by heritage, in our present reality it is hard to be a nomad when you can only travel freely to 59 countries… Kyrgyzstan holds 68th place in the passport power rank, compared to the leaders Germany and Sweden whose citizens can travel to 158 countries without visas.
+As cool as it sounds to be a nomad by heritage, in our presentreality it’s hard to be a nomad when you can only travel freely to 59 countries… Kyrgyzstan holds 68th place in the passport power rank, compared to the leaders Germany and Sweden whose citizens can travel to 158 countries without visas.

 When she spoke about privileges I felt like a second-rate human being from a third world country (well, in fact Kyrgyzstan is not).
 It feels like this sometimes when you can’t go abroad on a spontaneous weekend with friends because getting visa even for three days requires upfront application.
 Or when a potential employee would rather hire someone less qualified than you but with the European work permit.
 Or when all your education, work experience and skills are devalued merely because they were obtained in a little-known country with an unpronounceable name.

 That’s why all those dreamy posts by Western bloggers “Quit your job and travel the world” and #inspirational Pinterest boards preaching that “you haven’t lived if you haven’t traveled” and you need to “just pack and go” are not relatable to the majority of the world with powerless passports.